 Increasingly, organisations big and small, are announcing the ongoing commitment to supporting employees to work from home over the longer term.
 This is mostly great news for employees who have long valued flexibility and its personal benefits.
 However, there is an emerging missing link in this debate.
 How do we take into account the working from home experience and consider how well it matches that of the office?

 We know people on the most part love working from home, at least for some part of the week.
 A range of surveys have consistently shown us that there is both a strong perceived productivity gain from the absence of a commute, along with the increased personal autonomy and absence of distractions that comes with being away from a busy, open office.
-Six months into this home working experiment, the findings are doggedly persistent; remote working works.
+Nine months into this home working experiment, the findings are doggedly persistent; remote working works.

 Like many things though, the devil is found in the detail.

-We know working from home doesn’t work for some people – those who can’t escape distractions at home, whether it be children, parents, flatmates or pets; for some personality types who thrive on the energy of others; those who may need the structure of a workplace to create a routine and discipline; and then there is are those who are more vulnerable at home – whether it be because the home is not a safe place or because too much alone time is just not healthy.
+We know working from home doesn’t work for some people – those who can’t escape distractions at home, whether it be children, parents, flatmates or pets; for some personality types who thrive on the energy of others; those who may need the structure of a workplace to create a routine and discipline; and then there are those who are more vulnerable at home – whether it be because the home is not a safe place or because too much alone time is just not healthy.

 Recent Leesman research has also highlighted that it is not always just about people, but rather the environment which they work in.
 Their research has found that a dedicated place to work, and even more so a dedicated work room, results in improved performance across productivity, wellbeing and collaboration measures.